-Arsenic in drinking water linked to lung diseaseDecember 6th, 2012 in Health /
+Arsenic in drinking water linked to lung diseaseDecember 6, 2012 in Medicine & Health / Health

 New research from the Telethon Institute for Child Health Research has uncovered likely mechanisms for the link between arsenic in drinking water and increased risk of developing chronic lung disease.

 The study, published today in the leading international environmental health journal Environmental Health Perspectives, investigated the impact that low dose exposure to arsenic from drinking water can have on lung development in the womb.